 She is qualified as an ICF ITO (International Technical Official) and has held many international roles at World Cups and Junior World Championships.

-Immersed in high performance sport for many years, she is married to Murray Jones, the six-time America’s Cup-winning sailor and designer.
-Her daughter, Gemma Jones, competed at the 2016 Rio Olympics finishing fourth.
+Immersed in high performance sport for many years, she married Murray Jones, the six-time America’s Cup-winning sailor and designer.
+They have two children, their daughter Gemma Jones competed at the 2016 Rio Olympics finishing fourth and their son Matthew also represented NZ in yachting.

 Hamish is the Operations Manager for Dominion Salt limited with over 20 years experience working in chemical & manufacturing organisations.
 Hamish has a bachelors of science degree in chemistry with extensive experience in continuous improvement within complex operations.